haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-a-new-table-to-database.md

 If the versions match, it will do nothing.
 If the current version is higher, it will run the upgrade scripts (discussed next).

-## Step 5:  Create an UpgradeSchema script
+## 步骤5.
+Create an UpgradeSchema script

 To see how the upgrade scripts work, we’ll add some data to the database.